cosmos/cosmos-sdk/docs/sdk/clients.md

 #### Query Parameters

 Parameters define high level settings for staking.
-You can get its current values by using:
+You can get the current values by using:

 ```
 gaiacli query parameters